MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 - A HoloLens, HoloLens 2, or mobile device.
 See [Licensing and product requirements can be found](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements).

 ### Steps for HoloLens and HoloLens 2

-1. Go to the **Start** menu and then select **Microsoft Store**.
+1. Go to the **Start** menu, and then select **Microsoft Store**.

 2. Search for and download **Dynamics 365 Remote Assist** and launch the app.

-3. Sign into Remote Assist with your Microsoft Teams account.
+3. Sign into Dynamics 365 Remote Assist with your Microsoft Teams account.

-4. You'll be taken to your Contacts page.
-Note that if you're using a free trial, you'll be prompted to start your **Free Trial of Dynamics 365 Remote Assist**.
+4. You'll be taken to your **Contacts** page.
+If you're using a free trial, you'll be prompted to start your **Free Trial of Dynamics 365 Remote Assist**.

-5. You can now use Dynamics 365 Remote Assist on your HoloLens or HoloLens 2!
-Next up, [learn how make calls](making-taking-calls-hololens.md).
+5. You can now use Dynamics 365 Remote Assist on your HoloLens or HoloLens 2.
+Next up, [Learn how make calls](making-taking-calls-hololens.md).

 ### Steps for mobile devices

-1. Go to the appropriate iOS and Android app store.
+1. Go to the appropriate iOS or Android app store.

 2. Search for and download **Dynamics 365 Remote Assist** and launch the app.

 3. Sign into Dynamics 365 Remote Assist with your Microsoft Teams account.

-4. You'll be taken to your Contacts page.
-Note that if you're using a free trial, you'll be prompted to start your **Free Trial of Dynamics 365 Remote Assist**.
+4. You'll be taken to your **Contacts** page.
+If you're using a free trial, you'll be prompted to start your **Free Trial of Dynamics 365 Remote Assist**.

-5. You can now use Dynamics 365 Remote Assist on your mobile device!
-Next up, [learn how make calls](mobile-app/making-calls-with-ar.md).
+5. You can now use Dynamics 365 Remote Assist on your mobile device.
+Next up, [Learn how make calls](mobile-app/making-calls-with-ar.md).

 >[!Note]
 > For Enterprise environments that manage application deployments using an MDM provider, please contact d365rafb@microsoft.com for assistance obtaining the Dynamics 365 Remote Assist mobile application binary.